 The most fuss-free route is to purchase an eQMS or document control software solution that’s pre-validated.
 This means the bulk of the validation procedure has been taken care of, and only minimal effort on your end is required.
 You won’t need to worry about any lengthy validation processes at all, even for future changes.

-Scilife: A Comprehensive, Fully Compliant, and Pre-Validated platform
+Scilife: A Comprehensive, Fully Compliant platform

 A solution that ticks all the boxes when it comes to outstanding document control software is Scilife.
 Our fully digital platform is much more than an eQMS, and a rock solid document control system is merely one of it’s many functionalities.

-The whole platform is pre-validated, making it fast and easy to start using right away.
+Scilife uses a GAMP5 validation approach for validating the system on the Amazon Web Services (AWS) platform, making it fast and easy to start using right away.
 It’s compliant to all regulations mentioned in this article, ensuring audit-readiness at every stage.
 Better still, you can custom build the platform out of configurable modules - everything from Document Control to CAPAs to employee training and so much more can be managed from a single, central access point in the securely encrypted AWS cloud.

-Scilife’s intuitive document control module lets you replace paper-based documentation entirely with digital files since you can sign off using electronic signatures directly within the platform.
+Scilife’s intuitive document control solution lets you replace paper-based documentation entirely with digital files since you can sign off using electronic signatures directly within the platform.
 A shared central interface means you can finally say goodbye to passing digital versions of files back and forth via email, or being shared online (via possibly less than secure drives or channels), which saves time, hassle and lowers risk.
 It also creates a single standardized system that improves organization and makes auditing so much easier.